Table of Contents

 Dual Diagnosis Rehab

-Many people suffering from substance abuse are also dealing with mental health issues.
+Many people suffering from substance use disorder are also dealing with mental health issues.
 Many treatments will look at diagnosing and treating both conditions.
 This is known as dual diagnosis rehab.

 One disorder may even be the cause of the other.
 For example, it is often that somebody begins abusing substances to deal with a mental illness.
-Also, heavy substance abuse can cause a mental illness.
+Also, heavy substance use disorder can cause a mental illness.

 Intensive Outpatient Programs (IOPs) allow patients to seek treatment without round-the-clock supervision.
 Patients can live in their own homes and work normally while still seeking treatment.